ess-dmsc-dram/documents/mantid/instrument-discussions/bifrost.md

+# Bifrost

+Meeting 2017-05-18

+- Rasmus Toft-Petersen
+- Simon Heybrock

+## General

-- user mid 2023 (among first 8)
+- User mid 2023 (among first 8 instruments)
-- hot comms 2022
+- Hot commissioning 2022

+- normalization for detectors and for analysis (actually combined)

+## Instrument

+### Scans

-a4 = tank rotation -> continuous scan
+- A4 = tank rotation (might be continuous scan but should be possible to approximate with step scan)
-a3 = sample scan
+- A3 = sample scan

+### Monitors

+- scans -> need time resolved monitors
+- no single shot, monitors integrated over intervals of seconds to minutes
+- details still open

+### Beam path

+- path component approximation as prototyped for Mantid Instrument-2.0 should be fine
+- current "fudging" should also be sufficient
+- L1 might be wavelength dependent (will be simulated soon)!

+## Event mode

-stroboscopic measurements
+- stroboscopic measurements

+## MDWorkspace

 S(Q,\omega) -> actually S(Q_1, Q_2, \omega) (absolutely essential from day 1 of hot commissioning)
   -> check what SofQw does in Mantid